• Skip to primary navigation

 It's similar to my version of Bircher Muesli, in that it needs to be made the evening before, and stored in the fridge overnight.

-This way the oats have time to absorb the liquid and the banana flavour, which is what gives you the "boost" in the morning!
+This way the oats have time to absorb the liquid and the banana flavour, which is what gives you that much needed "boost" in the morning!

 Two bowls of breakfast banana boost.
 An easy overnight oats recipe decorated with bananas.